-The college may close during the day if inclement weather requires it and times will vary based on the severity of the conditions and timing of the storm.

-It is the general policy for office and services to close if the college has closed.
+The College may close at varying times during the day based on the severity of the conditions and timing of the storm.
+It is general procedure for office and services to close if the College has closed.
 Offices and services that would normally be open in the evening are required to be open if evening classes are held.

-All locations will close at the same time with the following exceptions:

-Extreme cases such as flood waters cresting on different days, isolated ice storms, localized power outages, etc. may cause a location to close when main campus remains open.
-County Centers will not announce such closing to the CR/IC media to avoid confusion.
-Iowa City or other Linn County locations may use the media if the Executive Director, Communications & Marketing deems it necessary and effective.
-The lead person at each off campus site will make these calls in consultation with their cabinet member or Vice President, Facilities & Security.
+All locations will close at the same time, with the following exceptions: extreme cases such as flood waters cresting on different days, isolated ice storms or localized power outages.
+In these cases, a location may close while the main campus remains open.
+County Centers will not announce such closings to the CR/IC media to avoid confusion. lowa City or other Linn County locations may use the media if the Executive Director, Communications & Marketing deems it necessary and effective.
+The lead person at each off campus site will make these calls in consultation with their Cabinet member or the Vice President, Facilities & Public Safety.